Buckeye Balls Recipe

 Total Time 2 hours

-Easy Buckeye Balls are peanut butter balls dipped in chocolate.
-They’re a no-bake candy treat with only 6 ingredients!
+Easy Buckeye recipe for the classic peanut butter balls dipped in chocolate.
+A no-bake candy treat with only 6 ingredients!
 Check it out!

 Sabrina’s Easy Buckeye Balls Recipe